A timeline: Notable milestones in the history of iPhone from Apple

 September 2018: "Welcome to the big screens."

-Apple built off the previous years' iPhone X, spawning three new creations: iPhone XS, iPhone XS Max and iPhone XR.
-XS and XS Max deliver super retina in two sizes, including the largest display ever on an iPhone, faster Face ID, a smarter and more powerful chip and a breakthrough dual-camera system.
+Apple built off the previous years' iPhone X, spawning three new creations: iPhone XS, iPhone XS Max and iPhone XR. iPhone XS and iPhone XS Max deliver super retina in two sizes, including the largest display ever on an iPhone, faster Face ID, a smarter and more powerful chip and a breakthrough dual-camera system.
 As an alternative, iPhone XR is engineered with an all-new Liquid Retina display, allowing you to see true-to-life color from one edge of your screen to the other on the largest LCD ever for an iPhone.

 From FaceTime to Face ID, iPhone has left a permanent mark on how we experience smartphone technology.
 And these innovations and success have spawned the popular iPhone SE and C series'.

 But for all the great phones currently available from Apple, the future is even more exciting.
 If their track record is any indication, there are plenty of thrilling technological advancements waiting just around the corner.
-So be sure to check out all the great devices and accessories from Apple at Verizon, your destination for the hottest new phones, all on the nation's most reliable 4G LTE network.
+So be sure to check out all the great devices and accessories from Apple at Verizon, your destination for the hottest new phones, all on the nation's most reliable 4G and 5G network.